Servlet Life Cycle

 Easy Database Connection

-There was no way to connect to the database directly using CGI.
-But using Servlets, we can connect to the database directly and track sessions.
+Using' CGI', we could not connect to the database directly.
+However, using Servlets, we can connect to the database directly and track sessions.

 Protocol Independent

-Servlets are flexible to follow any web protocol including FTP, HTTP.
+Servlets are flexible to follow any web protocol, including FTP, and HTTP.

 Better Exception Handling

-Earlier, CGI(Common Gateway Interface) scripts which were used before Servlets and written in C++ did not have good exception handling, for instance, the application might crash if there was a divide by 0 error.
-Servlets, written in Java have much better ways to handle such exceptions and make sure the application doesn't crash.
-It has provisions for redirection and forwarding.
+Earlier, CGI(Common Gateway Interface) scripts, which were used before Servlets and written in C++, did not have good exception handling.
+For instance, the application might crash if there was a divide by 0 error.
+Servlets, written in Java, have much better ways to handle such exceptions and ensure the application doesn't crash.
+They also have provisions for redirection and forwarding.

 Security